Updated to reflect restrictions at the Niagara border crossings.

 - CAD$150 for fee payment,

-- A Work Permit application form is not required but it is a good idea to bring one along in case the CBSA officer requests it.
+- A Work Permit application form is not required but it is a good idea to bring a completed one along in case the CBSA officer requests it.

 - Valid Medical Examination Certificate from a Canadian DMP (panel physician) if: